How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The Pelicans hope to pick up a road win at the Wizards on Wednesday at 7:00 PM ET.
+The Heat go on the road to face the Magic on Wednesday at 7:00 PM ET.

 How to Watch